lucyyyyyyy/Komet-CL/README.md

 - [x] New moderation feature: tracking invites posted
 - [x] New self-moderation feature: .mywarns
 - [x] New feature: Highlights (problematic words automatically get posted to modmail channel, relies on modmail)
+- [x] Purge: On purge, send logs in form of txt file to server logs

 </p>
 </details>